nodejs/node/doc/api/stream.md

 by child classes, and if so, will be called by the internal `Readable` class methods only.

-This optional function will be called by the stream constructor, delaying any `_read` and `_destroy` calls until `callback` is called.
+This optional function will be scheduled in the next tick by the stream constructor, delaying any `_read` and `_destroy` calls until `callback` is called.
 This is useful to initialize state or asynchronously initialize resources before the stream can be used.

 ```js
 const { Readable } = require('stream');